jharwell/cosm/docs/config/swarm-manager.rst

    * - ``spatial_interference_locs2D``

-     - Spatial distribution of inter-robot interference locations in 2D in the arena
+     - Metrics capturing the spatial distribution of inter-robot interference locations in 2D in the arena.

      - create,truncate